What Is Fommes

 Current gendered language creates three critical problems that affect everyone daily:

-Discrimination is built into our words.
+It propagages inequality.
 Empirical studies demonstrate that all languages worldwide (except Finnish) structurally disadvantage women.
 This isn't opinion - it's measurable reality affecting women's well-being, health, and life quality across cultures.

 Communication becomes unnecessarily complex and confusing.
 Gender-based language creates semantic gaps, logical inconsistencies, and forces artificial complexity into everyday expression.
 We struggle to communicate clearly when our language structure works against precision.